What's a Doula?

 In short: We’re here for you.

 The longer version: A doula is your perinatal lifeline for support, evidence-based information and helpful resources.
-Multiple studies have shown that, during birth, the presence of a trained doula benefits everyone—birthing parent, baby and partner.
-And in the days, weeks and months after baby arrives, a postpartum doula can assist with newborn care, feeding, delivery recovery and sleep (glorious sleep!).
+Multiple studies have shown that working with a doula during pregnancy as well as during labor and delivery benefits everyone—birthing parent, baby and partner.
+Additionally, in the days, weeks and months after baby arrives, a postpartum doula can assist with newborn care, feeding, delivery recovery and sleep (glorious sleep!).

 What’s it like to have a birth doula?